-Prices for War of the Spark cards continue to fluctuate leading up the Magic: The Gathering release of Throne of Eldraine and the fall rotation.
+Prices for War of the Spark cards continue to fluctuate following rotation and the unstable Standard 2020 metagame.

 Unlike previous Magic sets, WotS contained 36 planeswalkers, cards with alternative Japanese art, Eternal-Gods, and powerful legendary cards.
 In combination with the growth of MTG Arena, War of the Spark exceeded expectations across all formats.